 3 tsp heaped ginger

 - Mash them all together thoroughly then add:

 1½ C milk alternative (I use Koko, a thin coconut milk)

 - Leave the oats to soak in the milk for about 12 minutes

 - Then add:

-- When the colours round the edge start to darken flip those babies
+- When the colors round the edge start to darken, flip those babies.

-- The second side take less time to cook than the first, when they reach a colour you like serve them
+- The second side takes less time to cook than the first when they reach a colour you like, serve them.

 - My son Aars likes them unadulterated as they come out the pan.
 I like them with maple syrup and some sunflower spread, or with cinnamon jelly on top, or with spread, soft brown sugar and cinnamon…